Meet The Newest Owls

-Caldwell had served the past year as a volunteer assistant swim coach at Georgia Tech, and also the past four seasons as an age group coach for the Dynamo Swim Club in Atlanta, Ga.
+Before Rice Caldwell had served as a volunteer assistant swim coach at Georgia Tech, and also the past four seasons as an age group coach for the Dynamo Swim Club in Atlanta, Ga.
 While at Georgia Tech she worked with the distance coach in implementing a specific training program for those events.
-A total of three of the distance swimmers who she worked with are heading to the 2012 U.S. Olympic Trials.
+A total of three of the distance swimmers who she worked with went on to the 2012 U.S. Olympic Trials.

-At Rice Caldwell will assist with all areas of the Owls' swim program and have a primary focus on training sessions, video, team travel and recruiting.
-Coach Huston is impressed with her credentials and competitiveness.
+At Rice Caldwell assists with all areas of the Owls' swim program and have a primary focus on training sessions, video, team travel and recruiting.
+Head coach Seth Huston is impressed with her credentials and competitiveness.

-"Amanda will be a great addition to our staff," said coach Huston.
-"She brings in a different skill set and a tremendous passion for coaching and the sport of swimming.
-I was very impressed with Amanda in our time together on her interview and her former employers at Dynamo Swim Club and Georgia Tech raved about how integral Amanda was in their programs."
+"Amanda has been a great addition to our staff," said coach Huston.
+"She brings in a different skill set and a tremendous passion for coaching and the sport of swimming."

 Caldwell was a four-year letterwinner at Youngstown State, where she routinely scored for the Penguins at the Horizon League Championships.
 To complete her bachelor's degree in 2006, she had an intern coaching position at Lock Haven University in Pennsylvania.
 Caldwell went on to earn her Masters from James Madison University in 2008.